GoogleCloudPlatform/functions-framework-python/examples/cloud_run_async/README.md

 # Deploying async functions to Cloud Run

-This sample shows how to deploy asynchronous functions to [Cloud Run](http://cloud.google.com/run) with the Functions Framework.
+This sample shows how to deploy asynchronous functions to [Cloud Run functions](https://cloud.google.com/functions) with the Functions Framework.
 It includes examples for both HTTP and CloudEvent functions, which can be found in the `main.py` file.

 ## Dependencies
 Install the dependencies for this example: